ccd0/4chan-x/CONTRIBUTING.md

   - Export your changes via `git bundle` (e.g. `git bundle create file.bundle master..your-branch`), and upload them to a file host like https://jii.moe/.
 Then [open an issue](https://gitreports.com/issue/ccd0/4chan-x) with an explanation of your changes and the URL of the file.

 Archive list updates should go to https://github.com/MayhemYDG/archives.json.

+### More info

+Further documentation is available at https://github.com/ccd0/4chan-x/wiki/Developer-Documentation.